 Agency: See “Partner Agency”

-Application: Initial documentation and contract submitted by potential partner agencies in order to become a member of ACRF network.
+Application: Initial documentation and contract submitted by potential partner agencies in order to become a partner of the Foodbank network.

 Commodities: Shorthand for "USDA Commodities,” which are distributed to people in need through programs such as The Emergency Food Assistance Program (TEFAP) and Commodity Supplemental Food Program (CSFP).